 Currently there is no national mandatory requirement to routinely collect Emergency Department data on illicit substances that have contributed to harms, injuries and assaults that present and/or are admitted and managed in the acute and sub-acute health care settings.
 This means that attempts to quantify such presentations through existing systems have to date provided gross underestimates.
-St Vincent's Health Australia sees the need for a systems solution approach across both of our public hospital Emergency Departments that would potentially see the introduction of mandatory screening questions on illicit and licit drugs upon triage.
-This approach would, however, be reliant on the ability and forthrightness of a patient; and, the impact of both managing such patients who can be highly agitated, aggressive and combative and may require a security response.
+St Vincent's Health Australia is currently reviewing a systems solution approach across both of our public hospital Emergency Departments that will potentially see the introduction of mandatory screening questions on illicit and licit drugs upon triage.
+This would in turn be reliant on the ability and forthrightness of a patient; and, the impact of both managing such patients who can be highly agitated, aggressive and combative and may require a security response.
 In addition, consideration would also need to be given on the investment in time by Emergency Department staff to clinically obtain and verify such a presentation, as well as, offer brief early intervention.

-E. Violence observed by emergency and health-care professionals
+Violence observed by emergency and health-care professionals